Hashnode/hashnode-browser-extensions/README.md

 ## Setup
 ```
 git clone https://github.com/Hashnode/hashnode-chrome-extension
-yarn install --ignore-engines
+npm install
-yarn start // starts the web app
+npm start // starts the web app
 ```
 ##### Google Chrome extension

 ```
-yarn start-chrome // same as web app but is served from ./dist/dist-chrome
+npm start-chrome // same as web app but is served from ./dist/dist-chrome
-yarn build-chrome // builds for chrome and will be available in ./builds/chrome
+npm build-chrome // builds for chrome and will be available in ./builds/chrome
 ```
 ##### Mozilla Firefox extension

 ```
-yarn start-firefox // same as web app but is served from ./dist/dist-firefox
+npm start-firefox // same as web app but is served from ./dist/dist-firefox
-yarn build-firefox // builds for firefox and will be available in ./builds/firefox
+npm build-firefox // builds for firefox and will be available in ./builds/firefox
 ```

 `manifest.json` files are maintained sperately for firefox and chrome in their respective folders.